jeanc18rlos/dental-vip-cms/src/pages/en/specialties/oral-surgery.md

         if the inflammation becomes exaggerated, contact your Specialist immediately.</p>\n"
     - question: Is it necessary to take antibiotics, analgesics and anti-inflammatories?
       answer: "<p>Depends on the situation.
-Simple procedures rarely require postoperative medication, however, more complex interventions do.
+Simple procedures rarely require postoperative medication; however, more complex interventions do.
 We generally prescribe a broad-spectrum antibiotic and a non-steroidal anti-inflammatory analgesic
         <em>(NSAID)</em>.</p>\n"
     - question: In case of bleeding, what is the behavior to follow?